openfheorg/openfhe-development/assets/sphinx_rsts/intro/exceptions_in_openfhe.rst

 config_error
 ^^^^^^^^^^^^^^^^

-This exception is thrown whenever the user of the library supplies configuration parameters that cannot be used to configure PALISADE.
+This exception is thrown whenever the user of the library supplies configuration parameters that cannot be used to configure OpenFHE.
 An example of this would be providing a ciphertext modulus that is not a prime number, or providing a plaintext modulus that cannot be used with a particular encoding type.

 math_error
 ^^^^^^^^^^^^^^^^